AI Use Cases/Law Firms

 ROI & Revenue Impact

 Compounding ROI emerges in months 4-12 as your HR team redeploys time from screening to strategic hiring initiatives - building relationships with targeted schools, developing diversity recruiting pipelines, and conducting deeper culture fit assessments on finalist candidates.
 Firms that integrate screening AI with their matter profitability data (via Elite 3E) further optimize hiring for high-margin practice areas, ensuring new associates backfill the most profitable staffing gaps.
-By month 12, the cumulative effect - faster hiring, higher retention, better practice group alignment, and recovered partner billable time - compounds to 30-50% ROI on the annual platform investment.
+By month 12, the cumulative effect - faster hiring, higher retention, better practice group alignment, and recovered partner billable time - is modeled to compound to 30-50% ROI on the annual platform investment.

 Target Scope